russelltg/wl-screenrec/README.md

 as performant as you could hope.

 Tested with Intel GPUs, but it's possible it works on other GPUs too, so long they support vaapi.
-Open a PR if there are issues or if you've tested in on AMD/Nvidia and you want to update this documentation!
+Open a PR or issue if there are problems or if you've tested in on AMD/Nvidia and you want to update this documentation!

 # Performance